 The Bulletin of Symbolic Logic was established in 1995 by the Association for Symbolic Logic to provide a journal of high standards that would be both accessible and of interest to as wide an audience as possible.
 It is designed to cover all areas within the purview of the ASL: mathematical logic and its applications, philosophical and non-classical logic and its applications, history and philosophy of logic, and philosophy and methodology of mathematics.

 Articles present topics of broad interest in a way that is accessible to a large audience.
-They can be purely expository, survey, or historical articles or they may contain, in addition, new ideas or results or new approaches to old ones.
+They can be purely expository, survey, or historical articles or they may also contain new ideas or results or new approaches to old results.

-Other high quality submissions not exactly in these categories may be considered.
+Other high quality submissions that do not exactly fit in these categories may be considered.
 Such submissions should be sent to the managing editor.

-In order to be considered for publication, papers should be prepared following the BSL Guidelines and should be submitted on-line to one of the editors as directed there.
-At the present time The Bulletin has little backlog.
+To be considered for publication, papers should follow the BSL Guidelines and be submitted online to one of the editors as directed there.

-The Bulletin also publishes a Reviews Section edited by Ernest Schimmerling.
+The Bulletin also publishes a Reviews Section managed by Clinton Conley.
 These reviews cover important books and articles (especially collections of related articles) in all areas of the field.
-These Reviews were published in The Journal of Symbolic Logic until the end of 1999.
+These reviews were published in The Journal of Symbolic Logic until the end of 1999.

 The Bulletin also publishes obituaries, reports of ASL meetings, notices of interest to logicians, and the annual listing of ASL officers, Council members, committee members, and institutional members of the Association.